fireshape/fireshape/docs/source/ROL.rst

     reductions, the trust-region radius is increased.
 This radius is decreased if the actual reduction is not positive or the ratio between actual and predicted reductions is close to zero.
-    From this, we undestand that a safe solution to deal with failed evaluations of :bash:`J` is to store the previously computed value of :bash:`J` and, using a :bash:`try: ... except: ...` approach, return it if the new evaluation of :bash:`J` fails.
+    From this, we understand that a safe solution to deal with failed evaluations of :bash:`J` is to store the previously computed value of :bash:`J` and, using a :bash:`try: ... except: ...` approach, return it if the new evaluation of :bash:`J` fails.
 This corresponds